This set of VLSI Multiple Choice Questions & Answers (MCQs) focuses on “Device Modelling and Performance Estimation -1”.

 d) high magnetic field

-Explanation: The saturation of drain current with increasing drain to source voltage is caused by velocity saturation which occurs in high electric field in the channel.
+Explanation: The saturation of drain current with an increasing drain to source voltage is caused by velocity saturation which occurs in high electric field in the channel.

 12. Knee voltage is the boundary between